Skip to main content

 Install explore-lite

-To clone package form github use bellow command:
+To clone package form github use below command:

 husarion@husarion:~/ros2_ws/src$